STEM Library Makerspace

 STEM Library patrons have access to 3D printing in two forms:

 1) Book an instruction session and have library staff show you the ropes.
-Learn where to find models, how to change filament, and print your first job for free.
+Learn how to use our 3D printers so that you can print objects yourself.

 2) Submit a part to be printed by staff and picked up at the STEM Library services desk.

 We will no longer be charging for this service.
 However, we will be setting a maximum print time of 12 hours per print.